+3. Authorized Degree Program(s)/Impact Study

+Is this a required Yes - enter additional information in field below course for any

+4. Core Curriculum Information

+Learning Outcomes\

+Students will be introduced to the variety of cultures represented in the Hispanic/ Latino cultures in the United

+States.

+Students will increase grammatical and linguistic accuracy in Spanish, both in written and oral discourse.

+Students will develop the ability to write analytically about cultural topics in Spanish with a specific focus on US Latino culture and civilization.

+Student Students will strengthen their research skills, formulate research questions, and promote their critical thinking.

+Students will critically analyze literary works by writing and presenting on the material read in class

+Foundational Component Area for which the course is being proposed (select

+Language, Philosophy, & Culture

+Component Area Option (optional)

+Component Area Option (b): Writing in the Disciplines

+UH Core: Single or Double Category Listing

+List course in BOTH the Foundational Component Area and the Component Area Option

+List course in ONLY the Component Area Option

+Core Objectives addressed by the course\

+Communication Skills

+Critical Thinking

+Personal Responsibility

+Social Responsibility

-Learning Outcomes The objective of the course is for students to become familiarized and develop the different methods for cultural analysis.
-Each student will be able to analyze theoretical and historical concepts to increase knowledge of U.S. Latino/a communities in the United States.
-Students will be exposed to a variety of materials such as readings and films.
-Foundational omponent Area for which the course is being Language, Philosophy, & Culture proposed (select one) Component Area Option (optional) None Selected UH Core: Single or Double Category Listing List course in BOTH the Foundational Component Area and the Component Area Option List course in ONLY the Component Area Option Core Objectives addressed by the course Communication Skills Critical Thinking Personal Responsibility Social Responsibility Critical Thinking, if applicable Students will write a three page papers that will require them to analyze the course's major themes and at least a primary source relevant to the class discussion.
+Critical Thinking, if applicable

+Students will write a three page papers that will require them to analyze the course's major themes and at least a primary source relevant to the class discussion.
 This assignment will include a list of points that will promote and elicit the development of critical thinking.

-Sample paper assignment: Write a paper on a cultural celebration, holiday, historical moment or cultural representation of one of the Hispanic groups in the United States.
+Sample paper assignment:

+Write a paper on a cultural celebration, holiday, historical moment or cultural representation of one of the Hispanic groups in the United States.
 Please use the cultural readings and short stories analyzed in class, as well as the films and other forms of cultural production that were either discussed in class.
 In addition, you will need to include other sources that you deem relevant to the assignment.

 Some sample topics are: 1960s and 70s counterculture, transnational communities, political exile, music and identity, and gender/sexuality.

 The focus will be on teaching the students that writing is a process and thus each essay will be graded In three different steps.
 1. The student will first submit a brief description of his or her chosen topic and a short bibliography composed of at least 3 scholarly sources.
 2. The student will submit a rough draft.
 3. The student will incorporate the comments and corrections made to the rough draft to submit a final, polished paper.

-Communication Skills, if applicable In the same three page paper as above, students will demonstrate their ability to communicate effectively
+Communication Skills, if

+In the same three page paper as above, students will demonstrate their ability applicable to communicate effectively

+Empirical & Quantitative Skills, if applicable Teamwork, if applicable

+Social Responsibility, if applicable responsibility.

+In the same three page paper as above, students will explore issues of social

-Empirical & Quantitative Skills, if applicable Teamwork, if applicable Social Responsibility, if applicable Personal Responsibility, if applicable In the same three page paper as above, students will explore issues of personal responsibility.
+Personal In the same three page paper as above, students will explore issues of personal responsibility. personal responsibility.

+Will the syllabus ullet Yes

+Curriculog

-Will the syllabus vary across multiple section of the course?
+vary across multiple section of the course?
+O No

 If yes, list the assignments that will be constant across sections The paper assignment will be constant across the sections.

-5. Supporting D ocumentation
+Supporting D ocumentation

-Type of Attachments Course Syllabus Degree Plan Memo Other Document(s)
+Type of Attachments ✓ Course Syllabus □ Degree Plan

+Memo Other Document(s)

 "Other" documents:

+Additional In formation Regarding This Proposal

+Other, not listed